I gave the following speech at the Space Elevator Conference.

 At least some of the 787’s delays were not technically related, as the local papers documented months of labor disputes.
 Boeing is also working more closely with its suppliers over the Internet than ever before, and learning how to do this.

 Man landed on the moon 7 years after Kennedy’s speech, exactly as he ordained, because dates can be self-fulfilling prophecies.
-It allows everyone to measure their work against their goals and determine if they need additional resources.
-Hand out a few years of work per person, and allow for time for ramp-up and test, and 7 years is quite reasonable.
+It allows everyone to measure their work against their plan and determine if they need additional resources.
+If you give out a few years of work per person, and allow for time for ramp-up and test, then about 7 years is quite reasonable.
 Long timelines encourage procrastination.
-If you want something to happen slowly, you can find many ways to succeed.
+If you want something to happen more slowly, you can find always ways to succeed.

 It is cheaper to get loans for shorter terms, so it is cheaper to build something in 7 years than in 20.
-A 20-year plan is almost a guaranteed way to get a “no” answer as even the U.S. Congress doesn’t think more than a few months ahead.
+A 20-year plan is almost a guaranteed way to get a “no” answer.
+Even the U.S. Congress doesn’t think more than a few months ahead.